 - If you are copying content from another author without permission, you will not be listed.

-If your site meets these requirements, e-mail me and I will look it over to see if it is acceptable to list.
+If your site meets these requirements, e-mail me and I will look it over to see if it is something I want to link.
 I make no guarantee that I'll list it, however.

 Will you link to my non-NIMH-related site?